Hidden Magnetic Texture in the Pseudogap Phase of High-Tc $YBa_{2}Cu_{3}O_{6.6}$

 We further performed a survey of the momentum dependence of the magnetic signal in the detwinned YBCO-d sample, where $a$ and $b$ directions are clearly identified, to determine its planar structure factor.
 Fig. \ref{Fig2}.c shows the resulting magnetic intensity along the $(H,0.5,0)$ trajectory, as given by $XYZ-PA$.
 Interestingly, the $H$-scan reveals as well a magnetic peak centered at $(0,0.5,0) \equiv (0,\pi)$ while no magnetic intensity is seen at $\bf q_{AF/DDW}$=$(0.5,0.5,0)\equiv (\pi,\pi)$.
 The associated magnetic pattern is then found along both $CuO$-bond directions with actually a very similar intensity.
 That indicates a short range uni-axial (with domains) or bi-axial magnetism leading to a local doubling or quadrupling (2x2) of the unit cell, never reported previously.
 Additional measurements with the sample aligned within $[a,c]$ plane allowed us to elucidate the $L$-dependence of the out-of-plane magnetic correlations.
 Fig. \ref{Fig2}.d shows an L-scan across $(0.5,0,0)$ in the $SF_{X}$ channel highlighting a broad magnetic peak, centered at $(0.5,0,0)$.
 The extracted correlation length (from a fit by a Gaussian function) $\xi_{c} \simeq 13\pm1\text{\AA}$ is very short and does not exceed $\sim 1$ unit-cell in the $c$ direction ($\Delta_L$= $0.14\pm0.01$ r.l.u).

+We further investigated the structure factor of the (2x2) magnetism through $XYZ-PA$ measurements at additional \textbf{Q}-points.
+The results are reported in Fig.\ref{Fig2}.e and show the occurence of magnetic intensity at wavevectors of the form (0.5,1,0) as well, whereas the limited statistics at (1.5,0,0) prevents from drawing a clear conclusion about the existence of a magnetic response and requires further investigations.

 To determine the onset temperature of the short range $q=1/2$ magnetism, we measured the temperature dependence of the magnetic signal at $(0.5,0,0)$ in YBCO-d, both in the $SF_{X}$ channel and using $XYZ-PA$.
-Fig. \ref{Fig3}.a shows that the scattered magnetic intensity splits into a leading out-of-plane magnetic component $I_{c}$ displaying an order parameter-like temperature dependence and a subsidiary in-plane magnetic component $I_{ab}$, which at variance, remains almost constant as a function of temperature.
+Fig. \ref{Fig3}.a shows the total scattered magnetic intensity that splits into a leading out-of-plane magnetic component $I_{c}$ displaying an order parameter-like temperature dependence in Fig.\ref{Fig3}.b and a subsidiary in-plane magnetic component, $I_{b}$, which at variance, remains almost constant as a function of temperature Fig.\ref{Fig3}.c.
 Our measurements show that the onset temperature for the dominating $I_{c}$ magnetic component is $T^{*}\sim235K$.
-Fig. \ref{Fig3}.b shows the temperature dependence of the magnetic signal at $(0,0.5,0)$ as deduced from $XYZ-PA$ analysis.
-The magnetic response reproduces the same Ising-like orientation of the magnetic moment, with a similar amplitude as at $(0.5,0,0)$, with a major $I_{c}$, out-of-plane component arising at $T^{*}\sim235K$ and following the same order parameter-like temperature dependence.
-The H-scans across $(0.5,0,0)$ on Figs. \ref{Fig3}.c-d show the drop of the magnetic signal from $10$ to $300K$, respectively.
+The temperature dependence of the magnetic signal at $(0,0.5,0)$ as deduced from $XYZ-PA$ analysis reproduces the same Ising-like orientation of the magnetic moment, with a similar amplitude as at $(0.5,0,0)$, with a major $I_{c}$, out-of-plane component arising at $T^{*}\sim235K$ and following the same order parameter-like temperature dependence (see supplementary information).
+The H-scans across $(0.5,0,0)$ on Figs. \ref{Fig3}.{d-e} show the drop of the magnetic signal from $10$ to $300K$, respectively.
 The data correspond to measurements in the $SF_{X,Y,Z}$ channels.
-Note in Fig. \ref{Fig3}.c that the magnetic signal in the $X$ channel corresponds to 6 times the statistical noise related to the background.
-Further, since there is no atomic Bragg peak to subtract, this experiment is much easier than the earlier experiments \cite{fauque06,Bourges11}.
+Note in Fig. \ref{Fig3}.{d} that the magnetic signal in the $X$ channel corresponds to 6 times the statistical noise related to the background.
+Further, since there is no atomic Bragg peak to subtract, this experiment is much easier than the earlier experiments on $IUC$-magnetism\cite{fauque06,Bourges11}.
 However, the nuclear scattering from the chains oxygen atoms is strong enough to hide the weaker magnetic scattering in an unpolarized neutron experiment.